 The audit process in the case of an LLP is far superior to that of any other business structure, making it the preferred choice of most entrepreneurs.
 In the case of a Limited Liability Partnership, an audit is required only if the following two conditions are met:

 - When the LLP partner’s contribution outpaces Rs.
-25 lakhs
+25 lakh

 - When the annual revenue exceeds Rs.
 40 lakhs.

 LLP is increasingly becoming one of the most favored business structures in India.
-More than 1 lakh companies in India have converted their firms to Limited Liability Partnerships (LLP), and the number is rapidly rising.
-The above article gives you a brief about LLP and the advantages of conversion of partnership firms into LLP.
+More than 1 lakh companies in India have converted their partnership firms to Limited Liability Partnerships (LLP), and the number is rapidly rising.
+Limited liability protection, everlasting succession, cost savings, tax advantages, and an efficient audit procedure are just a few benefits of converting a partnership firm into an LLP.